nirae/rainfall/level1/Ressources/README.md

 	EIP: 0x61616161 ('aaaa')
 	...

-Good, the last 4 bytes will be the address of the function "run" for calling it instead of return address
+Good, the last 4 bytes is will be the address of the function "run" for calling it instead of return address

 The address of the "run" function is "0x08048444" has seen above